Importance of the X-ray edge singularity for the detection of relic neutrinos in the PTOLEMY project: Abstract

 \section{Abstract}

-Direct detection of relic neutrinos in a beta-decay experiment is an ambitious goal, which has for a long time been beyond the reach of available technology.
-One of the toughest practical difficulties that such an experiment has to overcome is that it needs to deal with a large amount of radioactive material in such a way as to not compromise the energy resolution required for the separation of useful events from the massive beta-decay background.
-The PTOLEMY project offers an innovative approach to this problem based on deposition of radioactive material on graphene.
-While such an approach is expected to resolve the main difficulty, new challenges arise from the proximity of the beta decayers to a solid state system.
-In this work we focus on the effect of the shakeup of the graphene electron system due to a beta-decay event.
-We calculate the distortion of the relic neutrino peaks as resulting from such a shakeup, analyse the impact of the distortion on the visibility of neutrino capture events and discuss what technological solutions could be used to improve the visibility of neutrino capture events.
+Direct detection of relic neutrinos in a beta-decay experiment is an ambitious goal that has long been beyond the reach of available technology.
+One of the most challenging practical difficulties for such an experiment is managing a large amount of radioactive material without compromising the energy resolution required to distinguish useful events from the substantial beta-decay background.
+The PTOLEMY project offers an innovative solution to this problem by depositing radioactive material on graphene.
+While this approach is expected to address the main challenge, it introduces new issues due to the proximity of the beta decayers to a solid-state system.
+In this work, we focus on the effect of the shakeup of the graphene electron system caused by a beta-decay event.
+We calculate the distortion of the relic neutrino peaks resulting from this shakeup, analyze the impact of the distortion on the visibility of neutrino capture events, and discuss potential technological solutions to enhance the visibility of these events.

 \end{CJK*}